Limestone Cleaning Service Las Vegas — Restoration, Polishing & Sealing

 Q: Is limestone durable enough for kitchen floors?

 A: Limestone is softer than granite and will show wear over time, but it's absolutely viable for kitchen floors with proper sealing and maintenance.
 Many homeowners accept the natural patina that develops as part of limestone's character.
-Regular professional maintenance keeps it looking elegant.
+Regular professional cleaning and sealing keeps it looking elegant for decades.

 Q: How do you remove stains from limestone?